What If We Don’t Agree on the Date of Separation?

 Oftentimes, Pennsylvania courts will use the date that one of you filed for a divorce and initiated court proceedings as the latest date of separation and work backward from there.
 Prior to that date, the courts will look at several other dates to determine when you legally separated, including:

 - When one or both of you opened a separate bank account

 - When one or both of you stops wearing your wedding bands

 - When you stop attending marriage counseling

 - When one or both of you started dating separately

 - When one or both of you updated a will

 - When you stopped taking vacations together

 - When one or both of you stopped referring to yourself as married

 Working closely with a Montgomery County divorce lawyer can have a huge impact on how these proceedings go.
 At the Law Offices of Sheryl R. Rentz, P.C., we can work with you to help you determine a date of separation and may even be able to come to an agreement with your spouse through mediation.
-If you are having issues determining the date of separation in your divorce, contact our office toll-free at (866) 290-9292 to schedule a free consultation.
+If you are having issues determining the date of separation in your divorce, contact our office at (610) 645-0100 to schedule a free consultation.